Toronto Club

 The Toronto Club is a private members' club in Toronto, Ontario, Canada.
-Founded on March 20, 1837, it is the oldest private club in Canada, and third oldest in North America.
+Founded on March 20, 1837, it is the oldest private club in Canada and the third oldest in North America.

+Overview

 The clubhouse, located at 107 Wellington Street West (at York Street), was designed by Frank Darling and S. George Curry in 1888 and opened in 1889.
 The building had additions and alterations between 1911 and 1912 by Darling and Pearson.
 The building mixes different architectural styles and marks an important transition in Darling's career.
 The clubhouse was recognized as a heritage property by the City of Toronto in 1984 and by the Ontario Heritage Foundation in 2002.